-It’s been over a week since investors in Neil Woodford’s Equity Income fund have been able to take their money out.
+It’s two months since investors in Neil Woodford’s Equity Income fund have been able to take their money out.
+And today (July 29th) the fund announced it’s likely to stay closed until December.
 Why did the fund stop withdrawals and what happens next?

 Why did the fund stop investors taking their money out?

 Neil Woodford, who manages the fund, effectively froze it on June 3rd after a number of investors had withdrawn their money.
 The amount of money that was leaving the fund was so large that Neil Woodford said he had to act to ‘protect investors’.
 In particular, Kent County Council, which has £263 million of pension money invested, planned to withdraw the lot on June 3rd.
 The suspension meant it was unable to do that.

 SAVVY TIP: £263 million sounds like a lot of money (it is!), but it’s only four per cent of the money Kent County Council’s pension fund has invested.